-It is critical that PSU(s) are rated for the initial and future load that will be placed on them.
-If the plan is to gradually populate a large storage chassis, be sure to have adequate power for the fully-populated chassis.
-Also consider a hot-swappable redundant PSU to help guarantee uptime.
+Select a PSU rated for the initial and a future load placed on it.
+Have a PSU with adequate power to handle a future plan to migrate from a chassis of large storage to a fully-populated chassis.
+Also, consider a hot-swappable redundant PSU to help guarantee uptime.
 Users on a budget can keep a cold spare PSU to limit their potential downtime to hours, rather than days.
-A good, modern PSU is efficient and is fully integrated into the IPMI management system to provide real time fan, temperature, and load information.
+A good, modern PSU is efficient and completely integrates into the IPMI management system to provide real-time fan, temperature, and load information.

-Most power supplies are certified with an efficiency rating known as an “80 Plus” rating.
-This rating indicates how much power drawn from the wall will be lost as heat, noise, and vibrations, instead of doing useful work like powering your components.
+Most power supplies carry a certified efficiency rating known as an 80 Plus rating.
+The 80 plus rating indicates the power drawn from the wall lost as heat, noise, and vibrations, instead of doing useful work like powering your components.
 If a power supply needs to draw 600 watts from the wall to provide 500 watts of power to your components, it’s operating at 500/600 = ~83% efficiency.
 The other 100 watts gets lost as heat, noise, and vibration.
-Power supplies with higher ratings will be more efficient, but can also be far more expensive.
-Do some return-on-investment calculations if you’re unsure what efficiency to purchase.
-For example, if an 80 Plus Platinum PSU costs $50 more than the comparable 80 Plus Gold, it would need to save you at least $10 per year on your power bill for that investment to pay off over 5 years.
+Power supplies with higher ratings are more efficient, but also likely far more expensive.
+Do some return-on-investment calculations if you’re unsure what efficiency to buy.
+For example, if an 80 Plus Platinum PSU costs $50 more than the comparable 80 Plus Gold, it should save you at least $10 per year on your power bill for that investment to pay off over 5 years.
 You can read more about 80 Plus ratings in this post.

 TrueNAS provides the ability to communicate with a battery-backed, uninterruptible power supply (UPS) over a traditional serial or USB connection to coordinate a graceful shutdown in the case of power loss.
-TrueNAS is known to work well with APC brand UPSs, followed by CyberPower, and consider budgeting for a UPS with pure sine wave output.
+TrueNAS works well with APC brand UPSs, followed by CyberPower.
+Consider budgeting for a UPS with pure sine wave output.
 Some models of SSD can experience data corruption on power loss.
-If multiple SSDs experience this simultaneously, this could cause total pool failure, making a UPS a critical investment.
+If several SSDs experience simultaneous power loss, it could cause total pool failure, making a UPS a critical investment.

-- Faster individual interfaces such as 10/25/40/100GbE are preferred to aggregating slower interfaces.
+- Individual interfaces - Faster individual interfaces such as 10/25/40/100GbE are preferable to aggregating slower interfaces.

-- Only consider a “jumbo frames” MTU with dedicated connections such as between servers or video editors and TrueNAS that are not likely to experience packet fragmentation.
+- Packet fragmentation - Only consider a jumbo frames MTU with dedicated connections such as between servers or video editors and TrueNAS that are unlikely to experience packet fragmentation.

-- Interfaces with LRO and LSO offload features will generally alleviate the need for jumbo frames and their use can result in lower CPU overhead.
+- LRO/LSO offload features - Interfaces with LRO and LSO offload features generally alleviates the need for jumbo frames and their use can result in lower CPU overhead.

-As the pace of hardware developement increases and enterprises upgrade at a faster pace, higher bandwidth hardware is becoming more and more accessible.
-It’s now realistic for home labs to employ 40GB and higher networking components.
-Home users are now discovering the same complications with these speeds that have been found by Enterprise customers.
+Higher band hardware is becoming more accessible as the pace of hardware development increases and enterprises upgrade at a faster pace.
+Home labs can now deploy and use 40GB and higher networking components.
+Home users are now discovering the same issues and problems with these higher speeds found by Enterprise customers.

-iXsystems highly recommends using Optical Fiber over Direct Attached Copper (DAC) cables for the high speed interconnects listed below:
+iXsystems recommends using optical fiber over direct attached copper (DAC) cables for the high speed interconnects listed below:

 - 10Gb NICs: SFP+ connectors